dfashbaugh/2D_Programming/README.md

 The code in this repo is intended to be extended by other users.
 Its also written in C++ because my main intention is to use it with embedded systems.

 Examples are Coming soon....

+## Syntax

+Syntax is a tricky question with 2D programming.
+In most cases, the syntax will probably be visual.
+But when it comes down to it, a file will be made at some point that will linearly contain the information.

+Currently the command structure will be as follows:

+AddressX AddressY Command Argument1 Argument2 ArgumentN